Castlery | Nov 2, 2023

 After reading the analysis above, you’re probably wondering why we use top grain leather with a pigmented finish for all our leather products.

 Well, pigmented leather is the most durable and low-maintenance type of leather.
 It’s more resistant to wear and tear compared to aniline and semi-aniline leather - which means you don’t have to watch it like a hawk for it to still look good, making it a great leather sofa option for homes with kids and/or pets.
 With regular cleaning and conditioning, pigmented leather sofas can last for many years and maintain their beauty and durability.

-Regardless of the type of leather finish, it’s important to properly care for and maintain your leather sofa to extend its lifespan and keep it looking great for years to come.
+To maintain the beauty of each type of leather, regularly dust and gently wipe with a damp cloth.
+While optional, it is highly recommended to use a specialised leather conditioner to keep it soft and supple.
+Regardless of the type of leather finish, proper care and maintenance of your leather sofa can extend its lifespan and keep it looking great for years to come.